Maine Cemetery and Crematorium Regulations

 General Assistance Indigent Burials DHHS, Office for Family Independence

 Any new or expanded burial ground or cemetery requires prior review and approval from the Division.
-This excludes family burial grounds, but includes public cemeteries and private cemeteries such as those associated with places of worship, and private for-profit cemeteries.
+This excludes family burial grounds-which are simply registered with the municipality-but includes public cemeteries and private cemeteries such as those associated with places of worship, and private for-profit cemeteries.
 Mausolea (above ground burial vaults) and columbaria (cremated remains depositories) also require prior review and approval from the Division.

 Many landowners elect to establish a burial ground on their property for the purpose of interring family members.
 Although a license to do so is not needed, such a family burial ground does have to be recorded.